aiforged/docs/docs/services/utilities/copy-documents.md

 The Copy Documents utility in AIForged enables seamless, automated transfer of documents from one service to another within your agent’s workflow.
 It’s used as a pre-process or post-process utility, most often to "hand off" documents between processing steps (e.g., from OCR to classification).
 The utility supports filtering by file extension, document status, category, and usage, and can set/reset document metadata as needed.

-{% hint style="info" %}
+!!! info
     Tip: The Copy Documents utility is the default internal transport method when you configure flows in the service flow configurator.
 It keeps your pipeline modular and your document routing flexible.
-{% endhint %}

 ***